Coconut Curry Soup

 - 1 cup chopped cauliflower

-Step #2: Add coconut milk, broth, cauliflower, kale, curry powder, turmeric, and salt and stir until well combined.
+Step #2: Add the coconut milk, broth, cauliflower, kale, curry powder, turmeric, and salt and stir until well combined.
 Raise the heat to medium and cook, stirring often, for 10 minutes.

-Step #4: Ladle the soup into bowls and top with fresh cilantro.
+Step #4: Ladle the soup into bowls and garnish with the cilantro.
+Serve immediately.

 Notes: This is an easy, versatile soup.
 You can add cooked, chopped chicken for extra protein.
-Other vegetables can be added or substituted such as broccoli and mushrooms.
+Other vegetables, such as broccoli and mushrooms, can be added or substituted as desired.

 ***The nutrition info for this recipe is based on the linked ingredients above**